jan-martinek/tiny-poetry-machine/README.md

 It's not perfect yet (it actually works quite erraticaly now), but the source files want to get online already.

+## Guide

+Guide with some pics will follow as soon as the first prototype works without errors.

 ## Hardware

 - [Digispark Clone with miniUSB](http://www.electroschematics.com/12102/learn-to-use-attiny85-usb-mini-development-board/) (with a thin PCB)